KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 ## Sequential Connectivity

-The sequential connectivity block starts with a preceding header.
-The header defines the encoding and the number of elements contained in the subsequent index block.
+The sequential connectivity block starts with a preceding header that defines the encoding and the number of elements contained in the subsequent index block.

 <figure>
   <img alt="" src="figures/SequentialConnectivity.svg">